- News & Blogs

 Helps anyone under 19 in the UK with any issue they’re going through.
 Childline is free, confidential and available any time, day or night.0800 1111

-On World Health Day 2021, MindWise has some exciting news: we're teaming up with Ulster Hockey to give young hockey players aged 14-18 across Northern Ireland the skills they need to help build resilience, maintain good mental health and better overcome challenges in their lives.
+MindWise has some exciting news: we're teaming up with sporting organisations including Ulster Hockey to give young athletes aged 14-18 across Northern Ireland the skills they need to help build resilience, maintain good mental health and better overcome challenges in their lives.

 The Covid-19 pandemic has had a significant impact on young people, in particular those with a passion for sport, as the closure of schools and sports clubs has meant they’ve been unable to train or play at any level.
 In 2019, it was reported that one in 10 school children in Northern Ireland has a diagnosable mental illness, according to Child and Adolescent Mental Health Services (CAMHS).
 We know that since the pandemic began, the added stress of being isolated from friends, the pressure of learning from home and fewer opportunities to be physically active may have made these mental health difficulties even worse.